mgechev/blog.mgechev.com/_drafts/flux-in-depth.md

 >1.
 The function always evaluates the same result value given the same argument value(s).
 The function result value cannot depend on any hidden information or state that may change as program execution proceeds or between different executions of the program, nor can it depend on any external input from I/O devices (usually—see below).
 >2.
 Evaluation of the result does not cause any semantically observable side effect or output, such as mutation of mutable objects or output to I/O devices (usually—see below).

 How we can make our components pure?
-Definitely they should not use any global variables because their result (rendered component), should not depend on anything else except the properties it accepts.
+Definitely they should not use any global variables because their result (rendered UI), should not depend on anything else except the properties they accept.
 But that's not all.
-If the data passed to the components in the component tree is mutable given component may change the data used by another component.
+If the data passed to the component tree is mutable given component may change the data used by another component.
 For example, we can have the following component tree:

 ![Component tree](/images/overview-pure-components/component-tree.png)